NeuroRVQ: Multi-Scale Biosignal Tokenization for Generative Foundation Models: Datasets

 \section{Datasets}

-We use a collection of publicly available EEG datasets to pre-train \sys.
-Table~\ref{dataset-table} summarizes the datasets, their associated BCI paradigms, and the number of EEG recording channels.
-The collection spans multiple experimental settings, including motor imagery, event-related potentials (ERP), resting-state activity, information-integration and rule-based cognitive categorization (II-RB), and clinical data for epilepsy and seizures.
+We use a collection of publicly available datasets to pre-train \sys for each biosignal modality.
+Tables ~\ref{dataset-table_emg}, ~\ref{dataset-table_ecg}, ~\ref{dataset-table_eeg} summarize the datasets, their associated BCI paradigms and the number of sensors.
+The collection spans multiple experimental settings, including hand pose estimation, touch typing, cardiac arrhythmia detection, motor imagery, event-related potentials (ERP), resting-state activity, information-integration and rule-based cognitive categorization (II-RB) and clinical data for epilepsy and seizures.

-We additionally include a proprietary dataset comprising approximately 235 hours of motor imagery data recorded with 29 channels.
+In the EEG modality, we additionally include a proprietary dataset comprising approximately 235 hours of motor imagery data recorded with 29 channels.
 Participants in this data collection were instructed as follows:

 \begin{quote} ``We will record your brain waves while you engage in simple tasks.
 These include real and imagined movements of the extremities, and a game which uses movements as controls.
 The collected data will be used to train algorithms that can be used for many things, such as facilitating navigation in virtual environments, seamless user interaction with objects in computer gaming or even rehabilitation training of post-stroke patients towards regaining the ability to control their limbs.
 The project received approval from the Research Governance and Integrity Team.
 If you want to help out our research team you can register to be a participant in our experiment!
 There is a small gift of £30 to every participant.'' \end{quote}